-The success which had attended the entertainment on board the "Fury" in 1821, emboldened Parry to repeat the attempt now, on a larger scale than before.
-This time both ships were gaily dressed out, and the proceedings varied by a concert on board the "Hecla."
-Several of the best performers of the day, Madame Pasta among the number, had volunteered their services, and seemed, to their delighted hearers, as though really inspired for the occasion beyond their usual powers of pleasing.
-As the twilight closed in, a novel and brilliant effect was produced by coloured lamps hung amongst the rigging, and along the bulwarks of the vessels.
-"It certainly was," writes Captain Parry's sister, "a beautiful sight, and, under other circumstances, we should have thoroughly enjoyed it."
+The success which had attended the entertainment on board the "Fury" in 1821 emboldened Parry to repeat the attempt now, on a larger scale than before.
+This time, both ships were gaily dressed out, and the proceedings varied by a concert on board the " Hecla."
+Several of the best performers had volunteered their services, and seemed, to their delighted hearers, as though really inspired for the occasion beyond their usual powers of pleasing.
+As the twilight closed in, a novel and brilliant effect was produced by coloured lamps hung amongst the rigging, and along the bulwarks of the vessels. certainly was," writes Captain Parry's sister, "a beautiful sight, and, under other circumstances, we should have thoroughly enjoyed it."